forkineye/v3remap/README.md

 v3remap
 =======
 A small Java application to assist the remapping of sequences to other profiles in Vixen 3.
+Included in this repository is the entire Netbeans 8.0.1 project.

+### Requirements
+- Java 7

 ### Instructions
 - For **Source Configuration**, select SystemConfig.xml from the SystemData directory in your source profile.